Below are the most common questions and answers about our software.

 Our software does not require an Internet connection.

-Still got questions about this?
+Still have questions about this?